 The existing Project corridor is a two-lane undivided rural roadway with narrow lanes, narrow shoulders, limited turn lanes, poor roadbed condition, and unsafe intersections.
 Intersection safety and delay issues are further illustrated in this video.
 These inadequacies create bottlenecks in the interstate freight supply chain and perpetuate safety issues, which lead to truck travel time delay and reliability uncertainty.
 Between the Twin Cities and Cologne, US 212 is a continuous four-lane roadway.
-This Project will continue the four-lane divided expressway and is a critical piece in completing the two-lane gap.
+This Project will replace the remaining two-lane gap with a four-lane divided expressway.